-Maintaining a healthy lifestyle before you try to conceive will improve your chances of getting pregnant and having a healthy pregnancy.
-If either of you smoke, giving up can greatly improve your fertility because smoking has been linked to problems at every stage of conception and with lower success rates of assisted-conception techniques.
+Taking steps to stick to a healthy lifestyle may improve your chance of getting pregnant and having a healthy pregnancy.
+If either of you smoke, giving up can greatly improve your fertility.
+Smoking has been linked to numerous problems associated with getting pregnant and with lower success rates of assisted conception techniques.

-For women, having a body mass index (BMI) below 18 or above 30 can affect how often they ovulate.
+For women, having a body mass index (BMI) below 18 or above 30 can affect how often you release an egg from your ovaries (ovulate).
 If your periods are irregular or have stopped, this is a sign that you might not be ovulating.
 Getting back to a healthy BMI, between 18 and 25, may regulate your ovulation and periods.
-Men are also advised to keep their BMI below 29 to maximise their fertility.
+Men should also keep their BMI below 29 to maximise their fertility.

-Having a balanced and varied diet will provide you with all the nutrients you need to conceive and maintain a pregnancy.
-Folic acid and vitamin D are particularly important for women who are planning a pregnancy and you’re likely to be advised to take a supplement of these.
+If you eat a balanced and varied diet, it will provide you with all the nutrients you need to conceive and have a healthy pregnancy.
+Folic acid and vitamin D are particularly important for women who are planning to get pregnant.
+Talk to your GP about taking supplements of these.

-Vitamins C, E, some minerals, such as zinc and selenium and omega-3 fats are important for the health of a man’s sperm.
-These important nutrients can be found in a variety of foods including nuts, oily fish, green vegetables and tomatoes, but if you think you may be missing out on some of these, you could add a daily supplement.
-See Related topics for more information about healthy eating.
+Vitamins C and E and some minerals, such as zinc and selenium, are important for the health of men’s sperm.
+These important nutrients can be found in a variety of foods including nuts, oily fish, green vegetables and tomatoes.
+If you think you may be missing out on some of these, you could take a daily supplement.
+See our Related information for more about healthy eating.

-If you aren't ovulating (eg if you have polycystic ovary syndrome), you can take medicines that can stimulate your ovaries to produce eggs.
+If you aren't ovulating, you can take medicines that aim to stimulate your ovaries to produce eggs.
 This is called ovulation induction.

-There are two main medicines used for this; they are called clomifene (eg Clomid) and tamoxifen.
-You will take these medicines for five days each month.
-You can continue to take clomifene for a maximum of six months, although for most women a response to the medicine will be seen within three months.
+The main medicine used for this is called clomifene (eg Clomid).
+An alternative is tamoxifen.
+You will take these medicines for four or five days each month.
+You can take clomifene for up to six months, although if it’s going to be effective, this usually happens within the first three months.
 After this, your doctor will discuss other treatment options.
-You may be able to take tamoxifen for longer than 6 months.
+You may be able to take tamoxifen for longer than six months.

-If you have polycystic ovary syndrome and are overweight, your doctor may also prescribe a medicine called metformin.
-He or she will also advise you to take steps to eat more healthily and exercise because this has been shown to encourage weight loss, which can improve your chances of ovulating more regularly.
+If you have polycystic ovary syndrome, which can affect ovulation, your doctor may also prescribe a medicine called metformin.
+You may also be advised to take steps to eat more healthily and exercise to lose weight.
+This can improve your chance of ovulating more regularly.

 There are a number of treatments that can help to improve the quality of your sperm, or help it to reach your partner’s womb.

-- If your sperm quality is affected by hormone problems such as male hypogonadism (where your pituitary gland doesn't produce enough of certain hormones called gonadotrophins), medicines may help.
+- If your sperm quality is affected because of hormone problems, such as male hypogonadism, medicines may help.
+Male hypogonadism is when your pituitary gland doesn’t produce enough of certain hormones called gonadotrophins (these control the function of your testes).

-- If you have ejaculation problems, medicines and other treatments may help.
+- If you have ejaculation problems or erectile dysfunction, medicines and other treatments may help.

-Other treatments give you more help to conceive by controlling the way that the sperm and the egg are brought together.
+Other treatments can help you to conceive by controlling the way that the sperm and egg are brought together.
 This is called assisted conception.
 There are three main types of assisted conception.

 Intra-uterine insemination (IUI)

-IUI is also useful for men who have ejaculation problems or mild problems with the quality of their sperm.
 IUI is usually combined with injections to stimulate the ovaries.
-It’s important that this treatment is monitored carefully to reduce the chance of several eggs developing, which may result in multiple pregnancy (twins, triplets or higher).
+Your doctor will monitor you closely during this treatment to reduce the chance of several eggs developing.
+This could result in a multiple pregnancy (twins, triplets or more).

 In vitro fertilisation (IVF)

 IVF is a procedure where eggs are removed and mixed with sperm in a laboratory.
-Once the eggs have been fertilised, they are placed in the womb.
+Once the eggs are fertilised, they are placed in the womb.
 IVF can be carried out with your own sperm and eggs or with donor sperm or donor eggs.
-Sperm, eggs and embryos can also be frozen for future use, although there are strict legal rules, supervised by the Human Fertilisation and Embryology Authority, to regulate these procedures.
-You will need to discuss these methods with your specialist.
+Sperm, eggs and embryos can also be frozen for future use, although there are strict legal rules to regulate these procedures.
+These are supervised by the Human Fertilisation and Embryology Authority.

 You may need IVF treatment if: